Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: Introduction

-Uncertainty estimation for machine learning models can be categorized into two classes: probabilistic methods and worst-case methods.
-Probabilistic methods estimate probability distribution of model outputs, while worst-case methods provide error bounds on the outputs.
-A popular class of probabilistic methods~\cite{lakshminarayanan2017simple, gal2016dropout, maddox2019simple, jantre2024learning} uses Monte Carlo (MC) approaches to estimate uncertainty, which are architecture invariant and can be applied to any neural network, including KANs, regardless of the number of layers or activation functions.
-However, these methods ignore the inductive biases embedded into an architecture resulting from the choice of layers and activation functions.
-Additionally, MC uncertainty estimation depends on training wider networks~\cite{gal2016dropout} or training multiple models~\cite{lakshminarayanan2017simple}, which increases their computation cost.
+Uncertainty estimation for \ac{ML} models can be categorized into two classes: probabilistic methods and worst-case methods.
+Probabilistic methods estimate a probability distribution on the output of the \ac{ML} model, while worst-case methods provide error bounds on the output.
+A popular class of probabilistic methods~\cite{lakshminarayanan2017simple, gal2016dropout, maddox2019simple, jantre2024learning} uses \ac{MC} approaches to estimate uncertainty.
+These approaches are architecture invariant and can be applied to any \ac{NN}, including \Acp{SNN}, regardless of the number of layers and activation functions.
+However, being architecture invariant comes at a price.
+These methods ignore the inductive biases embedded into an architecture, resulting from the choice of layers and activation functions.
+Additionally, \ac{MC} uncertainty estimation requires training wider networks~\cite{gal2016dropout} or training multiple networks~\cite{lakshminarayanan2017simple}, which increases computational cost.

-Gaussian processes (GPs)~\cite{rasmussen2006gaussian} offer architecture-specific uncertainty quantification, unlike MC sampling methods.
-The covariance function~\cite{rasmussen2006gaussian} determines how the predictions and uncertainties of a GP model change with the input.
-In the last decade, Deep GPs~\cite{damianou2013deep,song2024novel,chakraborty2024scalable} have blurred the boundaries between neural networks and GPs by facilitating the learning of covariance functions and interpreting neural networks as GPs.
-GPs' limitations are the high computational cost and the need to store a large amount of training data for inference.
+\Acp{GP}~\cite{rasmussen2006gaussian} offer a probabilistic alternative approach that, unlike \ac{MC} sampling methods, provides architecture-specific uncertainty quantification.
+In \acp{GP}, the architecture of the covariance function~\cite{rasmussen2006gaussian} determines how the predictions and uncertainty change with the input.
+Over the past decade, Deep \acp{GP}~\cite{damianou2013deep,song2024novel,chakraborty2024scalable} have blurred the boundaries between \acp{NN} and \acp{GP} by facilitating the learning of covariance functions as well as interpreting \acp{NN} as \acp{GP}.
+Moreover, while infinitely wide \acp{NN} converge to \acp{GP}, this limit is impractical and necessitates approximation~\cite{pleiss2021limitations,lee2018deep,jacot2018neural}. \acp{GP}' limitations are high computational cost and the need to store a large amount of training data for inference.
+However, scalability can be improved by selecting inducing points~\cite{chakraborty2024scalable}.
+Nevertheless, kernel choice significantly impacts the performance of Deep \acp{GP}, and an ensemble of Deep \acp{GP} with diverse kernels can enhance flexibility and performance~\cite{song2024novel}.

-Probabilistic uncertainty approaches are often avoided in safety-critical applications due to their high computational cost, large sample size requirements, and reliance on hyper-parameters~\cite{cheng2021limits}. \begin{cutforspace} VD: I do not think this is a big deal, for worst-case analysis, we need to choose a Lipschitz constant.
-It is similar to picking the probability threshold on the assumption side rather than on the output side. \end{cutforspace} We instead focus on worst-case analysis~\cite{jaulin2001interval}, which is easier to understand, implement, and debug, while being more robust and particularly useful with limited data.